 The Company also provides general access to training courses to its directors as a matter of continuous professional education as well as to enhance their skills as directors, and keep them updated in their knowledge and understanding of the Company’s business.
 The Board and Board Committees are also allowed to hire independent legal counsel, accountants or other consultants to advise them when necessary.

-At every Board meeting, directors are provided with a management update on the operational and financial status of the Company to ensure that the directors are continuously informed of new developments and the performance of the Company.
+At every board meeting, directors are provided with a management update on the operational and financial status of, and other relevant matters, about the Company to ensure that the directors are continuously informed of new developments and the performance of the Company.

-Upon assumption of office, a director appointed for the first time undergoes a corporate orientation program conducted by the Office of the Corporate Secretary.
-The corporate orientation program includes modules on the operations of the Company, as well as relevant contracts of the Company.
-The orientation also covers existing policies, rules and regulations of the Company.
+Upon assumption of office, a director appointed for the first time undergoes a corporate orientation program conducted by the Office of the Corporate Secretary to enable them to have a working knowledge of the statutory and regulatory requirements affecting the Company.
+The corporate orientation program includes modules on the operations of the Company, as well as relevant contracts of the Company, and also covers existing policies, rules and regulations of the Company.
 The curriculum of the orientation program may be revised as often as necessary to include other relevant subjects and matters relating to the Company.
 In addition to the corporate orientation program for new directors, the Office of the Corporate Secretary informs the Board of any updates on the matters covered by the orientation program.
 The corporate orientation program and updates are usually given during the regular meetings of the Board.

-These programs notwithstanding, directors are encouraged to attend external trainings, courses or continuing professional education programs on corporate governance.
-Directors are required to inform the Office of the Corporate Secretary of the trainings or courses attended for record and disclosure purposes.
+These programs notwithstanding, Manila Water encouraged its directors to attend external trainings, courses or continuing professional education programs on corporate governance.
+The Directors are required to inform the Office of the Corporate Secretary of the trainings or courses attended for record and disclosure purposes.

 2015 Attendance in Trainings